sgawe11/RAG-on-GH200-with-MIG/README.md

 ```

-**8. Everything should be set up!
+**9. Everything should be set up!
 Let's spin up the RAG solution.
 Run this command to deploy the containers/**
 ```
 $ cd RAG/examples/basic_rag/langchain
 USERID=$(id -u) docker compose --profile local-nim --profile nemo-retriever --profile milvus up --build -d
 ```

-**8. Run `nvidia-smi` to see the memory usage of the RAG containers.
+**10. Run `nvidia-smi` to see the memory usage of the RAG containers.
 Verify that your processes align to the expected GPU memory usage.**
 ```
 $ nvidia-smi

-Mon May 19 17:44:11 2025
 +-----------------------------------------------------------------------------------------+
 | NVIDIA-SMI 570.133.20             Driver Version: 570.133.20     CUDA Version: 12.8     |
 |-----------------------------------------+------------------------+----------------------+